-Northwestern Health Unit Rainy River District Social Services Administration Board
+Northwestern Health Unit District of Rainy River Services Board

 Government business enterprises are separate legal entities which do not rely on the Municipality for funding.
 Investments in government business enterprises are accounted for using the modified equity method.
 No government business enterprises are reflected in the consolidated financial statements.